MohammedAlmostfa/Statistics-App/README.md

 The system supports **three primary roles**:

 1️⃣ **Admin** – Full control over users, finances, and system settings.
 2️⃣ **Accountant** – Limited access to financial data and receipts.
-3️⃣ **Inventory Manager** – Manages stock levels and supplier purchases.

 📌 **Each role has specific permissions to ensure security and proper access management.**